plone/plone.recipe.zope2instance/README.txt

 zserver-threads
   Specify the number of threads that Zope's ZServer web server will use to service requests.
 You shouldn't change this unless you know what you are doing.
-Zope's default is 4.
+The recipes default is 2.

+python-check-interval
+  An integer telling the Python interpreter to check for asynchronous events every number of instructions.
+This affects how often thread switches occur.

 zodb-temporary-storage
   If given Zope's default temporary storage definition will be replaced by